egregors/MoonVision-Challenge/README.md

 # REST API

-There are an implementation of two different ways to solve this problem.
+There is an implementation of two different ways to solve this problem.

 ## v0 – Naive synchronous entrypoint